 First, let me say that I live in Central Florida, it gets HOT.
-I began using Lume in the Fall of 2019 and through the Winter and Spring, it covered and prevented my horrid body odor from making an unwanted appearance.
-But around May 2020 I noticed that I was having to reapply sometimes twice a day and in occasion three times a day.
+I began using Lume in the Fall of 2019 and through the Winter and Spring, it covered and prevented my horrible body odor from making an unwanted appearance.
+But around May 2020 I noticed that I was having to reapply sometimes twice a day and on occasion three times a day.

 Why is Lume NOT working anymore?